dfelinto/blender-manual/manual/interface/controls/nodes/groups.rst

    Example of a node group.

 Grouping nodes can simplify a node tree by allowing instancing and hiding parts of the tree.
-Both material and composite nodes can be grouped.

 Conceptually, grouping nodes allows you to specify a *set* of nodes that you can treat as though it were "just one node".
 Node groups are similar to functions in programming,